Are deep-sea rocks producing ‘dark oxygen’?

 Even in the deepest, darkest depths of the ocean, life can be found that has evolved to thrive in such inhospitable environments.
 Among the rocks focused on in this study, researchers found microbes and, surprisingly, many tiny creatures.
 When oxygen was found at such depths, the team’s first thought was that it was being produced by microbial activity.

 To investigate this oxygen production, the team deployed deep sea chambers that land on the seafloor and encapsulate seawater, sediment, polymetallic nodules and living organisms.
-For 48 hours, the oxygen concentrations in these chambers were monitored using oxygen optodes; if many breathing organisms were present, then oxygen levels were expected to decrease.
+The oxygen concentrations in these chambers were recorded every 10 seconds using oxygen optodes; if many breathing organisms were present, then oxygen levels were expected to decrease.
 However, what they found was that oxygen levels were increasing.
+The oxygen concentrations in 25 benthic chambers started at 185.2 ± 2.9 µmol l−1 and reached between 201 and 819 µmol l−1 over a 47-hour period.

 The neuroprotective effect of seaweed polyphenols